frjo/hugo-theme-zen/README.md

 Example render hook to "Copy code" buttons to codeblocks".
 To activate it copy the file `~/theme/zen/layouts/_default/_markup/example-render-codeblock.html` to `layouts/_default/_markup/render-codeblock.html`.

-I rarely use this one, I think the user should decide how links open.

 ## Multilingual